Hivemapper/hive-py/README.md

 `Focal Length` is encoded in pixel units (i.e., not mm) `Lens` is encoded as `<k1> <k2>`

+Note: `exiftool` is required to be installed (see https://exiftool.org/)

 ### Converting .shp to Hivemapper-optimized GeoJSON
 ```
 > python -m util.geo -h